numspot/terraform-provider-numspot/docs/resources/vm.md

 ### Optional

-- `client_token` (String) A unique identifier which enables you to manage the idempotency.
 - `deletion_protection` (Boolean) If true, you cannot delete the VM unless you change this parameter back to false.
 - `initiated_shutdown_behavior` (String) The VM behavior when you stop it.
 If set to `stop`, the VM stops.
 If set to `restart`, the VM stops then automatically restarts.
 If set to `terminate`, the VM stops and is deleted.
 - `keypair_name` (String) The name of the keypair.